SupreetKaur05/ADA/README.md

 Time Complexity: O(n^2), where n is the number of nodes in the graph (since we are checking all possible edges)

 Space Complexity: O(V), for storing the dynamic programming table or the shortest path values for each vertex.

+### 28-03-25
+## Practical 20
+Aim: Travelling salesperson
+Working:
+1. Define the number of cities N and the distance matrix dist[N][N] representing the cost between each pair of cities.
+2.Use a 2D vector dp of size (1 << N) x N initialized with -1, where each state dp[mask][pos] stores the minimum cost to reach the subset of visited cities
+represented by mask ending at city pos.
+3.Implement a recursive function tsp(mask, pos):
+If mask has all cities visited (mask == (1 << N) - 1), return the cost to go back to the starting city.
+If the value is already computed in dp[mask][pos], return it to avoid recomputation (memoization).
+4.Initialize ans with infinity.
+5.Loop through each city:
+If the city has not been visited in the current mask, recursively compute the cost of visiting it and update ans with the minimum.
+Store the computed minimum cost for the current state in dp[mask][pos].
+6.In main():
+Call tsp(1, 0) where 1 represents that the starting city (city 0) is visited.
+Print the final result.

+OUTPUT:
+The minimum cost is 80

+Time Complexity: O(n^2 * 2^n)
+Space Complexity: O(n * 2^n)